ubcuas/MissionPlanner-Scripts/README.md

     - [Windows Installation](https://docs.docker.com/desktop/install/windows-install/)
     - [MacOS Installation](https://docs.docker.com/desktop/install/mac-install/)

-        > Note: You will also need to have MissionPlanner installed on your system.
+        > **Note**: You will also need to have MissionPlanner installed on your system.
 Refer to installation steps [here](https://ardupilot.org/planner/docs/mission-planner-installation.html).

 2. If you are running Windows, you will need WSL installed on your computer.
 You can get it simply by running `wsl --install` with admin privileges on cmd.
 Please also see the documentation [here](https://learn.microsoft.com/en-us/windows/wsl/install).